The Assembly

 sense and strict counter-poise of privilege and responsibilities had no room

+for egoism.
 The barons may at times have been

 reactionary and stupid but their final belief that their King was so